 Model by BBR 1/43

-1959 250 LWB California: The days when you could slap some numbers on basically a street car and go big time racing were coming to an end.
-At Sebring in 1960, Scuderia Serenissima entered this car(#1459GT), which finished 8th overall and 1st in the GT3.0 class. with Carlo Mario Abate, Giogio Scarlatti & Fabrizio Serena di Lapigio driving.
+1959 250 GT California Spyder LWB (Sebring 12-Hr, 1960): The days when you could slap some numbers on basically a street car and go big time racing were coming to an end.
+At Sebring in 1960, Scuderia Serenissima entered this car(#1459GT), which finished 8th overall and 1st in the GT3.0 class. with Carlo Abate, Giogio Scarlatti & Fabrizio Serena di Lapigio driving.
 It was also raced at the Targa Florio and Nurburgring 1000 KM.
-Serenissima was the district in Italy that included Venice, which is where Count Giovanni Volpi was born.
-Volpi used his vast inheritance to fund his Scuderia and raced mostly Ferrari, but other Italian makes as well in F1 and sports car events.
-He also funded the short lived ATS F1 project and later after a falling out with Ferrari, produced his own automobiles until 1970

 Model by ART MODEL 1/43